nshosain/MERN_PROJECT/README.md

 # MERN_PROJECT 💣

 > A simple MERN project including Login and Registration Functionalities with JWT
+> No Need to connect to MongoDB, already hookedup with a Shared Cluster! ⚓
+> Package Manager: **npm**

 ## Clone this repo 🧲